 Community Grants are only available to rural communities who have a trained Community Animator.
 To get involved with the Rural Mental Health Project, visit our About page to learn more.

 If you are an Animator who has not yet received their Certificate of Completion, make sure that you have completed Module 7 of the online training and then contact us at [email protected] for your certificate.

-Additionally, Animators from Cohort 1 will need supplemental information to complete the application because the training curriculum has been updated.
-If you completed in-person training prior to July 2019 , please contact us at [email protected] for additional information prior to applying.
+Please note that Animators from Cohort 1 may need supplemental information to complete the application because the training curriculum has been updated.
+If you completed in-person training prior to July 2019 , please contact us for additional information prior to applying.

-Local projects must align with the Rural Mental Health project’s guiding principles – community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
+Projects must align with the Rural Mental Health Project’s guiding principles: community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
 See our Project Principles and the Project Overview Video for a summary of our principles and to learn more about the project.
-RMHP aims to support local mental health action plans that are tailored to each community’s local context, assets, and realities.
-We also plan to continue to support Animators to engage with a variety of community members, supporting local activities in all stages of project development and implementation and involving diverse voices in planning and decision-making.

 Communities may only receive one (1) RMH Community Grant per granting cycle, inclusive of Multi-Community Grants.
 Applications can include multiple interwoven projects.
 Please contact us if you have multiple project ideas and want to discuss them.